How To Remove Inbox Label In Gmail

 2. Open the message you need.

-3. Click the small "x" next to the label itself.
+3. To remove the label, simply click the small “x“ next to the label itself.

 4. How to Remove Inbox Label from Individual EmailsHow to Remove Inbox Label from Individual Emails